How Chad's instability could affect G5 neighbors | DW | 28.04.2021

-The killing of Chadian President Idriss Deby by northern rebels rocked the Sahel country and tossed the regional G5 security alliance into disarray.
+The killing of Chadian President Idriss Deby by northern rebels has rocked the Sahel country and left the regional G5 security alliance in disarray.
 But how are Chad's neighbors reacting?

-Many observers agree that in the aftermath of Deby's, the Sahel region's fight against Islamist extremism hangs in the balance.
+Many observers agree that in the aftermath of Deby's death, the Sahel region's fight against Islamist extremism hangs in the balance.

-"Chad has played a very instrumental role in combating violent extremism across the Sahel, which the military has been deployed in other countries, Mali, Niger Republic," says Dr. Christopher Fomunyoh of the National Democratic Institute for International Affairs in Washington, D.C.
+"Chad has played a very instrumental role in combating violent extremism across the Sahel, with the military deployed in other countries, such as Mali and Niger Republic," says Dr. Christopher Fomunyoh of the National Democratic Institute for International Affairs in Washington, D.C.

 He adds that Chad's battle-hardened troops are a "very strong component of the multinational task force in the Lake Chad basin."